John Endecott: English Restoration

 In July 1660 word arrived in Boston that Charles II had been restored to the English throne.
 This was an immediate cause for concern in all of the colonies that had supported Cromwell, since their charters might be revoked.
-In Boston it created a more difficult problem for Edward Whalley and William Goffe, two of the "regicide" commissioners who had voted to execute Charles I. Although Charles promised in the 1660 Declaration of Breda that all were pardoned except by act of Parliament, the Indemnity and Oblivion Act of 1660 singled out all of the regicides for punishment.
+In Boston it created a more difficult problem for Edward Whalley and William Goffe, two of the "regicide" commissioners who had voted to execute Charles I. Although Charles promised in the 1660 Declaration of Breda that all were pardoned except by act of Parliament, the Indemnity and Oblivion Act 1660 singled out all of the regicides for punishment.
 Whalley and Goffe moved freely about the Boston area for some time, and Endecott refused to order their arrest until word arrived of the passage of the Indemnity Act.
 Endecott then issued a warrant for their arrest on 8 March 1661.
 It is unknown whether Whalley and Goffe had advance warning of the warrant, but they fled, apparently to the New Haven area.

 Endecott's warrant was followed by an order issued by King Charles in March and received by Endecott in May 1661 containing a direct order to apprehend the two fugitives and ship them back to England.
 Endecott dutifully obeyed, but he appointed two recently arrived Royalists to track them down.
 Somewhat predictably, their search came up empty, and Whalley and Goffe thus escaped.
 Biographer Lawrence Mayo suggests Endecott would have appointed different men for the search had he been serious about catching them.